Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 {{< /hint >}}

 Module owners **MUST** create their `-module-owners-` and `-module-contributors-` teams and as part of the provisioning process, they **MUST** request the addition of these teams to their respective parent teams (see the table below for details).
-Direct link to perform these actions: https://github.com/orgs/Azure/new-team
+Direct link to perform these actions: [Create new team](https://github.com/orgs/Azure/new-team)

 | GitHub Team Name                                     | Description                                                                  | Permissions | Permissions granted through                                        | Where to work?          |
 |------------------------------------------------------|------------------------------------------------------------------------------|-------------|--------------------------------------------------------------------|-------------------------|